BigQuery is a petabyte-scale analytics data warehouse that you can use to run SQL queries over vast amounts of data in near realtime.

 SHIFT + ENTER.

-The BigQuery client library provides a cell magic,
+The BigQuery client library for Python provides a cell magic,

 %%bigquery, which runs a SQL query and returns the results as a Pandas DataFrame.
-Enter the following into the next cell to return total births by year.
+Enter the following code in the next cell to return total births by year:

 %%bigquery SELECT source_year AS year, COUNT(is_male) AS birth_count FROM `bigquery-public-data.samples.natality` GROUP BY year ORDER BY year DESC LIMIT 15

 The query results appear below the code cell.

 In the next cell block, enter the following command to run the same query, but this time save the results to a new variable

 total_births, which is given as an argument to